Kazade/simulant-engine/documentation/engine_structure.md

 The render system in Simulant is in constant flux at the moment, but the general architecture has been established.
 The rendering process is based around a series of pipelines.
-Each pipeline take a StageID (or OverlayID), CameraID and ViewportID as inputs, and an optional target TextureID as an output.
+Each pipeline take a StageID, CameraID and ViewportID as inputs, and an optional target TextureID as an output.
 If the TextureID is omitted, then the output of the pipeline is applied directly to the framebuffer.